synerthink/dotlanth/docs/src/dotvm/overview.md

 # DotVM Overview

-DotVM (Dotlanth Virtual Machine) is a high-performance, multi-architecture virtual machine designed for executing smart contracts and general-purpose programs with advanced parallelization capabilities.
+DotVM (Dotlanth Virtual Machine) is a high-performance, multi-architecture virtual machine designed for executing dots and general-purpose programs with advanced parallelization capabilities.

 ## What is DotVM?